BuildingSync/schema/docs/notebooks/bsync_examples/Small-Office-Level-2.md

 # 6.2.1.5
 # For the lighting systems, this is a bit different.
 When
 # performing an audit, it is atypical to know the LPD of a space / zone
-# as you would in 'Energy Modeling' world / design world.
+# as you would in "Energy Modeling" world / design world.
 # Assuming drawings are unavailable and we go in to check,
-# based on the vintage it's likely we will find T8 linear
+# based on the vintage it"s likely we will find T8 linear
 # fluorescents (thanks Jay Wratten!).
 So we add that information
 light_systems = bsync.LightingSystems()
 ls1 = bsync.LightingSystem(
     bsync.OutsideLighting(False),
     bsync.LampType(
         bsync.LinearFluorescent(
-            bsync.LinearFluorescent.LampLabel('T8')
+            bsync.LinearFluorescent.LampLabel("T8")
         )
     ),
-    bsync.BallastType('Standard Electronic'),
+    bsync.BallastType("Standard Electronic"),
     bsync.DimmingCapability(
         bsync.MinimumDimmingLightFraction(0.2)
     ),